sahlr/sample-pod/README.md

-sample pod to list folder on existing pvc
+sample pod to display the contents of an existing PVC directory